metamn/react/content/blog/design-systems/index.md

 ## A case study

-I'm fortunate enough to have a computer science degree and works created &mdash; designed and developed &mdash; by me featured in online galleries.
+I'm fortunate enough to both have a computer science degree and design works featured in online galleries.

+I'm a developer who designs.
+An ideal pair designer.

-In 2015 I've rolled out my portfolio site powered by a living styleguide.
+In 2015 I've rolled out my portfolio powered by a living styleguide.
+There were no design systems at that time &mdash; by the term coined.
+The rest is still the same.

 Since then I'm working in this novel domain.

-It's been a year since I've started to study and work exclusively on design systems, with the ultimate goal to roll my own.

-Yes, something like Material UI or Adobe Spectrum taylored for presentational websites, not for web apps.

-I produce unique looking websites for progressive brands and I need a handcrafted, tailor made , built-from-scratch design system / component library for that.
+I produce unique looking websites and apps for progressive brands and I need a handcrafted, tailor made, built-from-scratch, completely customizable design system for that.

+The investment is considerable.
-During the process I've analyzed tens of existing design systems.
-I wrote articles, a mini-book / technical guide on how to roll your own.

-I've learnt other languages and stacks to better understand the current theory and best practices.

-I've done four iterations on my own design system.
-And I've employed it in a couple of real-life applications.
+During the process I've analyzed tens of other design systems; wrote articles; a mini-book / technical guide; learnt other languages and stacks to better understand the current theory and best practices; done four complete iterations on the code base; employed the result in a couple of real-life applications.

-In short, the design system / component library I've created is capable of:
+In short, this custom made design system / component library combo, today offers:

-1. **Wireframing** &mdash; to sketch up the requirement specifications and get immediate feedback on them.
+1. **Wireframing** &mdash; To sketch up the requirement specifications and get immediate feedback.
-2. **Mockuping** &mdash; to show real-life components with test data, helping to finalize the information architecture.
+2. **Mockuping** &mdash; To show real-life-like components and data, helping to finalize the information architecture.
-3. **Inline content editing** &mdash; to let editors add their content as soon as possible, to find out missing parts and inconsistencies in the original requirement specifications.
+3. **Inline content editing** &mdash; To let editors add content at an early stage, to find out missing parts and inconsistencies in the original requirement specifications.
-4. **Theming** &mdash; to support design trials and errors, iterations and variations.
-In a fully responsive way, with history and annotated design decisions.
+4. **Theming** &mdash; To support design trials and errors, iterations and variations, rollbacks.
+In a fully responsive way, with annotated design decisions.
-5. **Generating documentation and playground** &mdash; to assure components work in isolation, are tested, and all design system tokens and components are documented.
+5. **Living documentation and playground** &mdash; Generated from code, to assure the design system underpinning the app/site works, and all parts are documented.

 All these live, inside the browser.